 - 13) Reply directly to the sender rather than the list, unless you perceive your reply to be of general interest.
 Don't send "Amen" messages, or other single-sentence messages that don't contribute anything useful, to the list.

 All messages posted to NPSINFO are archived and fully retrievable.
 These archives are interactive and are sortable by subject line, date, or author.
 There are two ways to tap into this archive.

 The first way into the archives is to copy this URL into your browser: https://lists.epa.gov/read/?forum=npsinfo&max=50&orderby=CreatStamp_+DESC You will have to log in with your e-mail address (and password, if applicable).
 This allows you to view the last 50 messages.
 If you want to go back further, you may either click on the "show more" button at the bottom of this page or change "max=50" to a larger number in the URL noted above.

 The second way is to log in to the Web interface and select "npsinfo" from the list (using the "show more" button).
 You will have to log in with your e-mail address (and password, if applicable).
 From the "Home" tab, see "Read messages" under the "Shortcuts" section on the right side.
 (You may be prompted to log in again.)
 Then you can see the list of archived messages in reverse chronological order.
 Use the "show more" button to see a list of older messages.
 For either way into the archives, you can see how many replies each new subject received.
 Clicking on this number allows you to see a list of these replies.
 To read any of these messages, simply select the subject line of the message (either an original posting or a reply) that you are interested in.

 Questions or Problems?
-If you have any questions about or problems with NPSINFO, please do not post them to the list; instead, please send an e-mail to the list administrator.You may need a PDF reader to view files on this page.
+If you have any questions about or problems with NPSINFO, please do not post them to the list; instead, please send an e-mail to the list administrator.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.